 Yes!
 Feel free to show your friends around the studio anytime.
 However, if you plan on working with them on the wheel or any other clay related studio activity, they will have to buy a day pass that allows them to work in the studio all day.
 Come talk to us if you’re unsure about your situation.

 Can I share a single shelf with my friend/relative?

 Additional shelf renters are determined by either being declared as a dependent on taxes or being on each other’s insurance. (living at the same address, being a dependent, married, or a parent you are a caregiver for).
-Those shelf renters are eligible for studio access for an additional $5 a month, but that does not include half price entry to classes or workshops.
+Those shelf renters are eligible for studio access for an additional $5 a month.

 What’s the difference between Boot Camp and a 6-week wheel class?

 Our 6-week classes run for 2-hour sessions once a week for 6 weeks.
 Boot Camp runs for one weekend for 4-hour sessions on both Saturday and Sunday with a 2-hour evening glaze class scheduled a few weeks later.
 You will be introduced to the entire process of throwing on the wheel in both classes.
 Both are a perfect introduction to throwing and can prepare you for becoming a member who works on their own time in the studio.
 During your 6 weeks of class you can use our studio space outside of class hours for practicing.
 After the Boot Camp weekend, you can use our studio until Friday to practice and finish up any work.
 The 6-week class gives you more time to practice and explore and talk to your instructor, while Boot Camp is more intensive and good for people with busy schedules who can’t commit to a 6-week class.
 Firing of work is included in both classes.